GrottoPress/shield/docs/04-GENERAL-SETUP.md

      # log in.
      #
      #def do_pin_login_to_ip_address_failed
-     #  flash.keep
-     #  flash.failure = "Your IP address has changed.
+     #  flash.keep.failure = "Your IP address has changed.
 Please log in again."
      #  redirect to: Logins::New
      #end